Divorce and Separation

 These will continue to be dealt with by paper applications and can only be made by one party.
 There has been no substantive change to the procedure for these other than new forms and amendment to terminology and rules around allowing email service.

 How long does it take to get a divorce / dissolution?

 The Divorce Dissolution and Separation Act 2020 now means that a divorce will take at least 6 months (26 weeks).

 - Wait 20 weeks to apply conditional order

 - Wait 6 weeks and 1 day before applying for final order.

-If you would like to talk to us about divorce or dissolving a civil partnership, or want advice on issues surrounding finances, property and children, our experienced family lawyers are here to help.
+If you would like to talk to us about divorce or dissolving a civil partnership, or want advice on issues surrounding finances, property and children, our experienced family lawyers and solicitors are here to help.

 contact Vanessa Gillbanks firstname.lastname@example.org 01206 299 282 01473 937 888